iopred/garland/README.md

 A layered animation library.

-Garland provides a simple way to load animations from multiple swfs and to display them with layered graphics.
+Garland is a small library that allows illustrators to do what they do best, make animations and graphics, it provides a simple way to load animations from multiple swfs and to display them with layered graphics.

 Features
 --------